AnqiAngelineWang/SOEN691/README.md

 | 2017 |    1370   |    4960   |         21.64%        |
 | 2018 |    3046   |    4392   |         40.95%        |

-From this table we can see the data of 2014 and 2017 is very imbalance , we choose to use oversample to deal with this problem.
+From this table we can see the data of 2014 and 2017 is very imbalanced, we choose to use oversample to deal with this problem.

-* Comparison of row data  and data after oversample(same year)
+* Comparison of row data and data after oversample (same year)
-  * Oversampled Results(same year):
+  * Oversampled Results (same year):

 | Scikit-learn  |  2014  |  2015  |  2016  |  2017  |  2018  |
 | :-----------: |:------:|:-----: |:------:|:------:|:------:|